 Ultimately, security is what matters most!

 I hope this blog will help you to know how to analyze Azure AD sign-ins and remediate risk sign-ins using Azure AD.
+Furthermore, for visually engaging Entra sign-in logs, you can go for creating a new workbook in Entra ID.
 Feel free to post your thoughts and suggestions in the comment section.